Friday, September 12, 2014

 By Pawan Dhall

 Was it 1977 or 1978?
-Shikari must have been 10 when he was reportedly shot dead by the Hind Motors Colony administration in a ‘cleansing drive’ – or was it something to do with the Emergency?
+Shikari must have been 10 when he was reportedly shot dead by the Hind Motor Colony administration in a ‘cleansing drive’ – or was it something to do with the Emergency?
 Funnily, I too was around 10 at that point of time.
-But by then I had moved with my family to Kolkata from Hind Motors and Shikari was gradually receding into a memory.
+But by then I had moved with my family to Kolkata from Hind Motor and Shikari was gradually receding into a memory.
 When our family friend broke this news to us, everybody was stunned into silence for a few moments.
 I don’t remember crying for him, but Shikari’s image in my mind became vivid and since then has stayed as that of a childhood friend first I lost touch with, and then lost with a finality that can’t be questioned.

 The author playing with Shikari as a two-year old in 1970.
 Photo credit: Usha Dhall